 Ana Dorrego became a director on March 15, 2015.
 She has been working at the Santander Group since 2005, mainly in the Financial Planning and Corporate Development department, coordinating the Group's planning processes and following up on the different Santander Group units and projects.
 She was director of E-business development for the Santander Group and previously she was a corporate client relationship manager and commercial director of transactional banking at Bankinter.
-Ms. Dorrego holds a degree in Business Administration from Universidad Pontificia de Comillas ICAI-ICADE, and a master's degrees in Business Administration from Deusto University - Bilbao, Spain, and Adolfo Ibañez, Miami/Chile.
+Ms. Dorrego holds a degree in Business Administration from Universidad Pontificia de Comillas ICAI-ICADE, and a master's degrees in Business Administration from Universidad Pontificia de Comillas ICAI-ICADE, and a master's degrees in Business Administration from Deusto University - Bilbao, Spain, and Adolfo Ibañez, Miami/Chile.

 Rodrigo Echenique Gordillo became a director on March 26, 2019.
 He currently serves as Vice President and Executive Director of Banco Santander, S.A.
 (Spain) and a member of the Board of Santander Mexico and has significant experience in international banking.
 In 1976 he joined Banco Exterior de España as Deputy General Director and Head of Legal Services.
 He was subsequently appointed Deputy General Manager and member of the Executive Committee, and served as Executive Director of Banco Santander, SA from 1988 to 1994.
-He was a member of the board of several industrial and financial companies such as Ebro Azúcares y Alcoholes, SA, and Merlin Properties, SOCIMI, S.A.
+He was a member of the board of several industrial and financial companies such as Ebro Azúcares y Alcoholes, SA, and Industrias Agrícolas, SA, and chaired the advisory board of Accenture, SA.
+He was also a non-executive chairman of NH Hotels Group, S.A., Vocento, S.A., Vallehermoso, S.A. and Merlin Properties, SOCIMI, S.A.
 He has a law degree from Universidad Complutense de Madrid.

-Lucía Santa Cruz Sutil became a director on August 19, 2003.
+Lucia Santa Cruz Sutil became a director on August 19, 2003.
 She is a Member of the Board of Universidad Adolfo Ibañez.
 She is director of Compañía de Seguros Generales y de Vida La Chilena Consolidada (Zurich) and is a member of the Advisory Board of Nestle Chile.
 She is a member of the Self-Regulation Committee for Insurance Companies in Chile.
 Ms. Santa Cruz is a historian and holds a Master in Philosophy from Oxford University and holds a Doctor Honoris Causa degree in Social Sciences from King's College, University of London.